xKDR/GSoC/2022/CRRao.jl/siddhant_chaudhary_final.md

 `BayesianRegression` has a similar structure; instead of a model we have a `chain` object returned by the [Turing.jl](https://turing.ml/stable/) package.

-This is the key idea behind our package: to introduce relevant structures so as to utilize different packages under the same API.
+This is the key idea behind our package: to introduce relevant structures to utilize different packages under the same API.

 A few printing functions have been written in the file `print.jl`; again, the idea is to have a common format printed out, irrespective of what kind of statistical inference is done.
 A lot of improvements can be made to these printing functions.